cloudmesh-community/fa18-523-60/paper/paper.md

 ## Technology Paper - DRAFT (NOT READY FOR REVIEW)

-gregors comments are her:
+gregors comments are here:
 * <https://github.com/cloudmesh-community/fa18-523-60/blob/aaff63d6d0a53d808049ed193ba87420abfc8207/paper/paper.md>

 ### Work Breakdown
 1. Kaggle.com Public API - Izolda Fetko fa18-523-60 - Moved to Project report under "dataset description"
 2. MongoDB - Nishad Tupe fa18-523-64
-3. PyMongo - Vishal Bhoyar fa18-523-72
+3. PyMongo - Izolda Fetko fa18-523-60

 ### MongoDB

+MongoDB is one of the leading NoSQL databases in the market.
 In today's era, NoSQL databases have developed an enormous potential to process the unstructured data efficiently.
 Modern information is complex, extensive, and may not have pre-existing relationships.
-With the advent of the advanced search engines, machine learning, and Artificial Intelligence, technology expectations to process, store, and analyze such data has grown tremendously [@www-upwork].
-Today, NoSQL database engines such as MongoDB, Redis, and Cassandra have successfully overcome the traditional relational database challenges such as scalability, performance, unstructured data growth, agile sprint cycles, and growing needs of processing data in real-time with minimal hardware processing power [@www-guru99].
-The NoSQL databases are a new generation of engines that don't necessarily require SQL language and are sometimes also called "Not Only SQL" databases.
-However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
+With the advent of the advanced search engines, machine learning, and Artificial Intelligence, technology expectations to process, store, and analyze such data have grown tremendously [@www-upwork].
+The NoSQL database engines such as MongoDB, Redis, and Cassandra have successfully overcome the traditional relational database challenges such as scalability, performance, unstructured data growth, agile sprint cycles, and growing needs of processing data in real-time with minimal hardware processing power [@www-guru99].
+The NoSQL databases are a new generation of engines that do not necessarily require SQL language and are sometimes also called "Not Only SQL" databases.However, most of them support various third-party open connectivity drivers that can map NoSQL queries to SQL's.
 It would be safe to say that although NoSQL databases are still far from replacing the relational databases, they are adding an immense value when used in hybrid IT environments in conjunction with relational databases, based on the application specific needs [@www-guru99].
-Today, MongoDB is one of the leading NoSQL databases in the market.
-It is fully capable of handling dynamic changes; processing large volumes of structured and unstructured data; easily using object-oriented programming features; as well as distributed systems challenges[@www-mongodb].
+Today, this type of database is fully capable of handling dynamic changes; processing large volumes of structured and unstructured data; easily using object-oriented programming features; as well as distributed systems challenges [@www-mongodb].
 At its core, MongoDB is an open source, cross-platform, document database mainly written in C++ language.
 Each database within Mongo environment contains collections which in turn contain documents.
 Collections and documents are analogous to tables and